pluto/web-proofs-examples/README.md

 This repository demonstrates how to integrate the [@plutoxyz/web-proofs](https://www.npmjs.com/package/@plutoxyz/web-proofs) library in both vanilla JavaScript and React applications.

+ℹ️ The default option for generating Web Proofs is to use the Pluto-hosted notary.
+Developers do not need to set up the [prover](https://github.com/pluto/web-prover) or host it themselves, unless they explicitly want to self-host this infrastructure or build custom infrastructure.

 ## Quick Start

 1. Install dependencies